 '''

-root@debian11:~# grep nagios /etc/passwd /etc/group
+[root@nls-c6x-x64 ~]# grep nagios /etc/passwd /etc/group

-/etc/passwd:nagios:x:1001:1001::/home/nagios:/bin/sh

-/etc/group:www-data:x:33:nagios

-/etc/group:nagios:x:1001:nagios,www-data
+/etc/passwd:nagios:x:502:100::/home/nagios:/bin/bash

+/etc/group:nagios:x:502:nagios,apache

 '''

-You can see from the output that the UID is 1001 and the GID is 1001.
-On this server, one other user accounts were created prior to Nagios Log Server being installed, therefore the next available number was 1001.
+You can see from the output that the UID is 502 and the GID is 502.
+On this server, two other user accounts were created prior to Nagios Log Server being installed and hence next next available number was 502.

-You also must consider the NFS server itself, the nagios user and group on that server may also have a different UID and GID.
+You also have to take into account the NFS server itself, the nagios user and group on that server may also have a different UID and GID.
 This is a critical factor as NFS uses RPC for communication, without the correct UID and GID the NFS server will deny access.
 There is no way for the NFS client to say "use this UID and GID instead of xxx", this is simply not how NFS was designed.

-When researching this problem, you will also come across information that says NFSv4 solves this problem with UID and GID mapping.
-Unfortunately, it is not a solution to the problem.
-While NFSv4 does resolve the UID<->user and GID<->group problem, it does not apply to the RPC stack.
-RPC hasn't been updated to support such mappings.
+When researching this problem you will also come across information that says NFSv4 solves this problem with UID and GID mapping.
+Unfortunately it is not a solution to the problem.
+While NFSv4 does resolve the UID<-->user and GID<-->group problem, it does not apply to the RPC stack, RPC hasn't been updated to support such mappings.